nealpoole/fluxbb-google-sitemaps/readme.txt

 ##                    own risk.
 Backup your forum database and any and all
 ##                    applicable files before proceeding
 ##
-##     Installation: Just drag and drop sitemap.php into your forum root
+##     Installation: Just drag and drop sitemap.php and sitemap.xsl into your forum root
 ##
 ##